Alozavr/TestTaskPhotos/README.md

 # TestTaskPhotos
-Test photos app with MVVM adnf other stuff
+Test photos app with MVVM and other stuff